Previous Group Members

 Richard defended his doctoral thesis on biologically relevant semiconductor nanomaterials in July 2020.
 Prior to his time in the Rosenzweig Lab, he completed his Bachelors degree in Biochemistry at UMBC, where he focused on research involving organic synthesis of a novel proton transferring polymer in the lab of Dr. Paul Smith.

 In addition to scientific research, Richard enjoys mentoring young adults both in and outside of an academic setting.
 Recently, this involved the Youth-Works program that places Baltimore high school students for summer internships.
 He also spends time with young at-risk adults in his local community of Bel Air, MD.
-Currently, he is a Postdoctoral Researcher at Penn State University.
+After graduation, he was a Postdoctoral Researcher at the Penn State University.
+Currently, he is an Analytical Chemist at the US Consumer Product Safety Commission (CPSC) since 2024.

 Dr. Denise Williams-Harris ’20